 And that goes hand-in-hand with good prices on golf in the fall, as courses looking to capture the waning golf dollars offer plenty of deals to those still playing.
-Doing a little online research will reveal some creative pricing (such as The Wilds’ “Pay the Temperature” green fee deal) and offer the opportunity to stretch your travel budget and still play great courses.
+Doing a little online research will reveal some creative pricing and offer the opportunity to stretch your travel budget and still play great courses.

 Pairing a Round with a Professional Sports Game

 You have the opportunity for so much more than fall golf while on a trip to Minnesota, so pairing your rounds with another local sports activity takes great advantage of your time.
 The Vikings, Twins, Wild and even the Timberwolves could be playing in town during your stay (and perhaps even hosting your hometown team), so sports fans can knock off a “sports two-fer” with a beautiful round by day and an exciting professional sporting event by night.

 If you prefer participating rather than spectating, try out one of those 10,000 water hazards (nee: lakes) for a restful afternoon fishing for your shore lunch.
 In the central lakes region, there as many golf holes (Cragun’s, Madden’s, Breezy Point among them) as fishing holes to accomplish both.

 Finally, the Twin Cities is a great center for the arts (Guthrie Theater, Walker Art Center, Minneapolis Institute of Arts, the Minnesota Orchestra, to name a few), so your trip can excite art lovers as well as golfers.
 Fall is a great time of year for seeing beauty indoors as well as outside, and Minnesota is the place to do it.